Seahawks rookie Mike Morris hopes that more is more on defensive line

 After weighing 285 pounds at the end of his final season with the Wolverines, Morris decided to drop to about 275 in preparation for the NFL combine and other pre-draft workouts.

-“I lost weight so I could just look as versatile as possible to all teams,’’ Morris said Saturday following the second of two rookie minicamp practices at the VMAC.
+“I lost weight so I could just look as versatile as possible to all teams,’’ Morris said Saturday after the second of two rookie minicamp practices at the VMAC.

-While many NFL teams looked at his weight and felt he might be best playing inside with his hand down, Morris wanted to proved to teams he could also be a rush end in the NFL, the position that had been his primary spot with the Wolverines.
+While many NFL teams looked at his weight and felt he might be best playing inside with his hand down, Morris wanted to prove to teams he could also be a rush end in the NFL, the position that had been his primary spot with the Wolverines.

 He had nine sacks and 21 hurries last season when he had to take on a much larger share of the pass-rush responsibility in the wake of the departure of Aidan Hutchinson, the No. 2 overall pick of the Lions in 2022.